OneWprldOneWave/One-Wave-No-Partical-Science/proofs.md

-I read it.
-The current page exists and is organized, but it needs stronger Markdown structure, clearer status labels, and stricter separation between observed, supported, tested, hypothesized, and speculative.
-GitHub confirmed it’s proofs.md, 356 lines, with the current proof-status structure already in place.

-Paste this over the file:
+I read the current proofs.md and rebuilt it cleaner, stricter, and safer against category creep.
+GitHub shows the file is your current “proof status” page.

 One-Wave Framework: Current Proof Status

-Updated: June 2026
+June 2026

 Purpose

-This document is not a claim that One-Wave is proven.
+This document is not a declaration that One-Wave is correct.

-It is a status map.
+It is an audit record.

-Its job is to separate:
+Its purpose is to separate:

-- known observations
-- supported scientific ideas
-- positive mathematical audits
-- active hypotheses
-- unresolved problems
-- speculative architecture

-Nothing moves upward unless it earns it.
+1. what is already observed,
+2. what existing science supports,
+3. what One-Wave has survived mathematically so far,
+4. what remains only a hypothesis,
+5. what is still speculative.

+No idea should move upward without proof.

 ---

-Level 0: Observational Facts
+LEVEL 0: OBSERVATIONAL FACTS

-These are accepted observations any successful theory must explain.
+These are facts any successful physical theory must explain.

 O0.1 Stable Structures Exist